CalyxOS/platform_packages_apps_SystemUpdater/README.md

 The directory can be found in logs or on the UI.
 In most cases it should be located at `/data/user/0/com.example.android.systemupdatersample/files/configs/`.

-SystemUpdaterSample app downloads OTA package from `url`.
+System updater app downloads OTA package from `url`.
 In this sample app `url` is expected to point to file system, e.g. `file:///data/my-sample-ota-builds-dir/ota-002.zip`.

 If `ab_install_type` is `NON_STREAMING` then app checks if `url` starts